-11) Organize the garage sale well – everything should be easy to find.
+Garage Sale Tip #12: Organize the garage sale well – everything should be easy to find

 Display items nicely and keep them well organized.
-All the clothes should be together grouped by size.
-All the kitchen stuff should be together, etc. Make it easy for shoppers.
-Also, it’s super important that everything be well labeled.
+Group all the clothes by size.
+All the kitchen stuff should be together.
+You want to make it easy for shoppers.
+Also, label everything clearly.
 We used the signs from our ultimate garage sale printable pack on the front of our clothing bins.
 That made it super easy for people to go right to the size they needed.

 Be prepared to give your garage sale your full attention while it’s going on.
 You’ll need to frequently be arranging things after people have browsed or after you’ve sold a lot.

-13) Advertise your garage sale well using photos if possible.
+Garage Sale Tip #15: Advertise your garage sale well using photos if possible

 I hope that helps you host your own super profitable garage sale.